GSA/ficam-playbooks/_playbooks/pivi_for_issuers.md

 # Footnotes

 [^1]: In particular, these requirements are specified in FIPS 201-3 Section 2.1 Control Objectives, related to adjudication of fitness and personnel vetting, and are common minimum personnel assurance for all federal PIV holders.
-[^2]: Requirements are summarized only.
-For the detailed requirements, reference the source documents outlined in Section 2.2.
-[^3]: This includes Card Management Systems and any associated software or hardware components used to collect and manage information used in the issuance and lifecycle management for PIV or PIV-I credentials.
+[^2]: This includes Card Management Systems and any associated software or hardware components used to collect and manage information used in the issuance and lifecycle management for PIV or PIV-I credentials.
-[^4]: The compliance audits may include the Certificate Policies maintained by the Certification Authority which are mapped to the Certificate Policy for the Federal Bridge or the Certificate Policy for the Federal PKI Common Policy Framework.
+[^3]: The compliance audits may include the Certificate Policies maintained by the Certification Authority which are mapped to the Certificate Policy for the Federal Bridge or the Certificate Policy for the Federal PKI Common Policy Framework.
-[^5]: No personnel vetting assurance shown.
-PIV-I credentials when issued by either non-federal or federal entities assert no standardized personnel vetting and fitness determinations.
-[^6]: NIST Special Publication 800-87
+[^4]: NIST Special Publication 800-87
-[^7]: NIST Special Publication 800-79-2
+[^5]: NIST Special Publication 800-79-2